columnflow/columnflow/docs/user_guide/sandbox.md

 ## Where to Store the Corresponding Files

-For organizational purposes, it is recommended to store your setup and requirement files in `$CF_BASE/sandboxes/`.
+For organizational purposes, it is recommended to store your setup and requirement files in `$ANALYSIS_BASE/sandboxes/`, where `$ANALYSIS_BASE` is the root directory for your analysis.
+The latter is usually the abbreviated form you specified for your analysis in upper case, e.g. the root directory for analysis `hbt` is `$HBT_BASE`.
 It is of good practice to follow the naming conventions used by Columnflow.
 Begin your setup file with "venv," for example, `venv_YOUR_ENVIRONMENT.sh`, and use only the environment name (without "venv") for your requirement file, e.g., `YOUR_ENVIRONMENT.txt`.

 ## The Setup File

-Begin your setup file by referencing an existing setup file within the `$CF_BASE/sandboxes/` directory.
+Begin your setup file by referencing an existing setup file within the `$ANALYSIS_BASE/sandboxes/` directory.
 In this example, we start from a copy of `venv_columnar.sh`:
 We start from `venv_columnar.sh`
 ```{literalinclude} ../../sandboxes/venv_columnar.sh
 :language: bash
 ```
-You only need to change `CF_VENV_REQUIREMENTS` to point to your new requirement file
+You only need to change `CF_VENV_REQUIREMENTS` to point to your new requirement file.

 ## The requirement file
 The requirement.txt uses pip notation.